scott-vincent/instrument-panel/README.md

 # Releases

 Ready-built releases for Windows x64 and Raspberry Pi 5 (64-bit) can be found by clicking on the Releases section on the right of this readme.
 The newer releases (v2.0.0 and later) will also run fine on a Raspberry Pi 4 (64-bit).

+If your Raspberry Pi is running a 32-bit OS please install version 1.7.8 instead.
+Only the 64-bit OS is supported from version 2.0.0 onwards as this is the version recommended by the Raspberry Pi Organisation.

 # Introduction